Florida National Guard Responds to Hurricane Milton

-Florida Army National Guard (FLARNG) Soldiers with 3rd Battalion, 116th Field Artillery Regiment, assist with the recovery of impacted areas from Hurricane Milton in Kissimmee, Florida, Oct.
-10, 2024.
-FLARNG has positioned Soldiers across the state to help communities and civilian agencies in the restoration process.
-(U.S. Army b-roll by Spc.
+Florida Army National Guard (FLARNG) Soldiers with 3rd Battalion, 265th Air Defense Artillery Regiment, facilitate distribution of humanitarian aid to citizens impacted by Hurricane Milton at a point of distribution in Palmetto, Florida, Oct.
+11, 2024.
+FLARNG Soldiers are positioned around the state to help fellow Floridians in their time of need and will be distributing essential items such as food, water and ice.
+(U.S. Army video by Spc.
 Terrance Salinas)

 |Date Taken: